FangBaiUTS/ICRA2018/README.md

 Supplementary Materials For ICRA2018
 ------------------------------------

- This is the supplementary material to the paper entitled "Incremental Process for Reliable SLAM under Constrained Optimization Formulation".
+ This is the supplementary material to the paper entitled "Robust Incremental SLAM under Constrained Optimization Formulation".